 If you have thyroid cancer, you probably have many questions and concerns about your treatment options.
 It's normal to want to learn all you can.

-Your healthcare provider will base your treatment plan on the type of thyroid cancer you have.
+Your healthcare provider will plan your treatment on the type of thyroid cancer you have.
 Most thyroid cancers are slow to grow and spread (metastasize).
-But some thyroid cancer types can be very aggressive.
+But some thyroid cancer types are aggressive.
+This means that they can grow and spread quickly.
 Your provider will treat these differently.
 Your provider will also consider many things when helping you make treatment decisions.
-These include your age, overall health, the size and location of your tumor, and other factors.
+These include your age, overall health, the size and location of your tumor, your preferences, and other factors.

 You may also want to know how you’ll feel and function after treatment.
 You may want to know if you’ll have to change your normal activities.

 Your healthcare provider is the best person to answer your questions.
-He or she can tell you what your treatment choices are.
-Your provider can tell you how successful these treatments are likely to be, and what the risks and side effects are.
+He or she can tell you what your treatment choices and goals of treatment are.
+Your provider can also tell you how successful these treatments are likely to be and what the risks and side effects are.
 Your healthcare provider may advise a specific treatment.
 Or he or she may offer more than one, and ask you to decide.
 It can be hard to make this decision.
 It is important to take the time you need to make the best decision.

 Goals of treatment for thyroid cancer

 Treatment can be used to cure or control the cancer.
 It can also improve your quality of life by helping to control the symptoms of the disease.
 The goal of treatment may be to: